TC25/Geospatial_workshop_EE/OEFS/index.md

 Here, we will use a day of year filter to only consider the images for northern hemisphere summer and limit our overall analysis to the years 2014 to 2018 (both inclusive).

-To convert the digital number in the derived produce to NDVI, we are multiplying by the scaling factor.
+To convert the digital number in the derived product to NDVI, we are multiplying by the scaling factor.

 ```javascript
 var MODIS = ee.ImageCollection('MODIS/061/MOD13A1');